opensquiggly/user-docs/035-k8s-guides/030-tls-certs.md

 ## Introduction

-If you want to expose your OpenSquiggly instance via https instead of just http, then you need to obtain an TLS certificate and give our Kubernetes cluster access to it.
+If you want to expose your OpenSquiggly instance via https instead of just http, then you need to obtain a TLS certificate and give your Kubernetes cluster access to it.

 ## Options